GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 This blueprint includes an AWS CLoudFormation template that deploys an AWS stack containing the following resources for use in the remaining procedures:
 * S3 bucket for hosting raw JSON data
 * S3 bucket for results of Amazon Athena queries
-* Policy, Role, Database, and Crawler for AWS Glue
+* Policy, Role, Database, and Crawler configuration for AWS Glue
 * Athena Workgroup

 Download the template from the Git repository for this blueprint: [usage-api.template.yaml](https://github.com/GenesysCloudBlueprints/usage-api-blueprint/tree/main/blueprint/src "Opens the Git repository src folder for the Usage API Blueprint")